Gavid D Smith

-Neil writes about whisky and other fine spirits for a number of publications globally, including The Daily and Sunday Telegraph, and is also the deputy editor for Whisky Quarterly.
+Neil writes about whisky and other fine spirits for a number of publications globally, including The Daily and Sunday Telegraph.
 He is the former chairman of the World Whiskies Awards and regularly presents a drinks feature on the popular TV show, Channel 4 Sunday Brunch.
-His first book, (written with Gavin D. Smith) 'Let Me Tell You About Whisky' was published in 2013 and since then, he has co-authored 'Distilled', which is now printed in nine languages, winning the Fortnum & Mason Drink Book Of The Year in 2015.
+His first book, (written with Gavin D. Smith) 'Let Me Tell You About Whisky' was published in 2013 and since then, he has co-authored 'Distilled', with Joel Harrison, which is now printed in thirteen languages, winning the Fortnum & Mason Drink Book Of The Year in 2015.
 His latest book, 'Straight Up...' celebrates the finest drinking experiences on every continent.

 Stefan Van Eycken grew up in Belgium and Scotland and moved to Japan in 2000.
 Editor of Nonjatta, he is also the man behind the 'Ghost Series' bottlings and the charity event 'Spirits for Small Change'.
 He is regional editor (Japan) for Whisky Magazine UK, and a regular contributor to Whisky Magazine Japan and France.
-His book "Whisky Rising: The Definitive Guide to the Finest Whiskies and Distillers from Japan" was published by Cider Mill Press in April 2017.
+His book "Whisky Rising: The Definitive Guide to the Finest Whiskies and Distillers from Japan" is available in English, Chinese and Japanese.